 The new 2018 BMW M5 picks up where the newly redesigned 5 Series leaves off with the 550i to give us that motorsport-inspired theme that has carried the BMW brand into to the hearts of enthusiasts around the world since the 1980s.
 Embarking on a newer platform, BMW ups the ante for the new 2018 M5 adding power and an all-wheel-drive system that can be switched to two-wheel-drive.

 There’s something special to be said about all-wheel-drive performance vehicles.
 Especially ones with 600 horsepower and 553 lb-ft of torque.
-They are a signal that manufacturers have found the limitations of rear-wheel-drive and for them to extract every bit of power in an efficient manner they must do so by grappling at all four wheels to ensure the driver of better traction off the line and score an earth-moving 0 to 60 mph time of 2.8 seconds.
+There’s a signal that some manufacturers have found the limitations of rear-wheel-drive and for them to extract every bit of power in an efficient manner they must do so by grappling at all four wheels to ensure the driver of better traction off the line and score an earth-moving 0 to 60 mph time of 2.8 seconds.
 Yes, the new 2018 BMW M5 will reach 60 mph from a standstill in 2.8 seconds, which is an amazing feat for a vehicle that tips the scale at 4,288 pounds.

 If you’re taking note, the new BMW M5 is among the fastest sedans you can buy fresh off a car lot only being beat by the electric-powered Tesla Model S P100D.
 Of course, as you would expect, much of the M5’s ability to capture an amazing zero to sixty time is its all-wheel-drive system, the latest 8-speed automatic transmission, and a sophisticated launch control management system.
 In using launch control, by simply enacting the manual transmission mode, turning the three-mode shift intensity setting to the max, holding down the traction control (DSC) button for a few seconds to full disable dynamic stability control and traction control, firmly plant your left foot on the brake, bury the throttle, and then release the brake when you’re ready to go after visually verifying the launch control text displayed on the large LCD gauge cluster.
 The M5 launches with authority at a rather low 3,000-ish RPM and appears to enact traction control after the front wheels start to slip ever so slightly.
 The rocket to 60 mph feels nearly Tesla-like with the smooth and growling 4.4-liter twin-turbo V8 going through its RPM range to allow the popularized and proven ZF-sourced 8-speed automatic transmission to fire off thumping shifts.